 Making the right product choices means better results.
-Tap into specialist insight and analysis on construction products from NBS.
+Tap into specialist insight and analysis on construction products and construction materials from NBS.

 A new project to transform building facades into ‘biological computers’ made up of ‘digestive’ bricks that can create useful products from waste has been launched at Newcastle University.

 Top titles on construction products and materials.
 If knowledge is power, become powerful with our pick of the best construction products and materials books.
 It's essential reading on construction products and materials for those designing and working on construction projects.

 Silica is found in rocks, sands, stones, and clay.
 Exposure is commonplace in construction, especially with those working with products like brick and cement.
 While there are established health and safety rules concerning exposure, silica dust is still one of the most prevalent causes of respiratory disease, which tells us that there is more that needs to be done.